 This tag will be read by search crawlers and it will tell them, “Hey this is a duplicate content.
 The original is

-XML sitemap is a powerful tool to let search engines know the structure of your website and if there’s any changes made automatically.
+XML sitemap is a powerful on-page SEO tool to let search engines know the structure of your website and if there’s any changes made automatically.

 Without sitemap, search engines need to rely on links pointing to the parts of your website in order to crawl and index them.
 This way, they might miss some parts of your site.

 This can be avoided in two simple steps:

 Generating XML sitemap can be done using manual coding or various generator tools.

 When you’re moving a webpage from one URL to another for whatever reason, you need to redirect the previous URL to the new one.

 Yes, you may also simply remove the original page and simply replace them with the new one.
 But if you do this, the new page’s ranking score will be reset, ignoring the original score.

 Using a 301 Redirect will let search engines know that it is a new version of a content.
 This will allow search engines to preserve the page ranking for the redirected content.